 The Evans EMAD 2 builds upon the foundation laid by its predecessor, although it also utilizes many of the original EMAD head’s most popular features.
 This, of course, includes the externally mounted damping system which gives the product its name.
 As discussed earlier on, this externally mounted damping system allows the drummer to alter the sound produced by the head via one of two removable foam rings.
 The Evans EMAD 2 also boasts the Level 360 technology which has made – and continues to make – its predecessor so popular among beginner and professional drummers alike.
 When it comes to durability, the EMAD 2 trumps the original EMAD.
 It features a two-ply body, while its predecessor features only a single-ply alternative.
 Each layer of the EMAD 2 boasts a different density, with the first being constructed of 6.5-mil ply and the second being comprised of 10-mil ply.
 These layers work together to protect the drum head against even the most powerful of strikes, making it a great choice for heavy metal drummers.
 Finally, Evans manufactures this drum head in a number of different sizes.
 Those who are considering adding it to their drumming arsenal can choose between sizes ranging from 18 to 26 inches.

 The main difference between the original Evans EMAD and the Evans EMAD 2 is the durability of the head.
 As mentioned above, the Evans EMAD 2 raises a two-ply design its predecessor’s single-ply body, which gives it the edge when it comes to powerful drumming.
 Other than this two-ply design, however, there isn’t too much to separate the EMAD 2 from the EMAD.
 This has resulted in criticism of Evans by eagle-eyed drummers who feel the manufacturer released an updated drum head too soon after the original model hit the market.
 While you’ll certainly want to purchase the EMAD 2 if you’re the kind of drummer who craves the absolute latest of everything, there’s really no need to drop extra cash on this model if you already have the original EMAD.
 Speaking of dropping cash, the Evans EMAD 2 is considerably more expensive than many other drum heads.
-Regardless of where you purchase this drum head from, you can be certain it’s going to set you back more than $50.

 9. Remo Pinstripe Clear Tom Pack